Horror and terror: Psychoanalytic views

-Terror has also been defined by Noel Carroll as a combination of horror and revulsion. as opening a way to go beyond rational social consciousness.
+In his wake, Georges Bataille saw horror as akin to ecstasy in its transcendence of the everyday; as opening a way to go beyond rational social consciousness.
 Julia Kristeva in turn considered horror as evoking experience of the primitive, the infantile, and the demoniacal aspects of unmediated femininity.

 Horror, helplessness and trauma

 The paradox of pleasure experienced through horror films/books can be explained partly as stemming from relief from real-life horror in the experience of horror in play, partly as a safe way to return in adult life to the paralysing feelings of infantile helplessness.

 Helplessness is also a factor in the overwhelming experience of real horror in psychological trauma.
 Playing at re-experiencing the trauma may be a helpful way of overcoming it.